noahfalk/opentelemetry-dotnet/example3/readme.md

     a pretty straightforward and mechanical change.
 Its a subjective educated guess that users aren't going to be care about it and that overall they will appreciate the simplicty of 'new Counter()' instead.
 If we did see bad feedback we could always change course.
+  - Matching OT on other languages - this one is probably the strongest reason to do it assuming that OT folks aren't going to give up on their desire for factory.
+In our case it would serve minimal purpose other than aligning API shape.
+I'm still hesitant to eliminate the 'new' option if we did this as well because we'd lose extensibility to derive from a metric and we'd lose the nice one-liner construction options for users that don't care about defining their instrumentation library name.
+For 3rd party libraries the name is probably useful but for an app developer putting metrics directly into an app they fully control it probably has little value.

-## Should we standardize that all dimension values are strings or do we need to allow a broader set of types?
+## Should we standardize that all dimension values are strings in the API or do we need to allow a broader set of types?

 Proposed answer: Yes, we should standardize dimension values as strings